 In fact, as an operator, you should be tired of learning it the hard way.
 Dealing with outages is never a pleasant experience, much less so if you’re at the mercy of your infrastructure provider in the middle of the night.
 But what’s the alternative?

-Building resilient systems requires experience with failure.
+Building reliable systems requires experience with failure.
 Waiting for things to break in production is not an option.
 We should rather inject failures proactively in a controlled way to gain confidence that our production systems can withstand those failures.
 By simulating potential errors in advance, we can verify that our systems behave as we expect — and to fix them if they don’t.

 While this may seem counterintuitive at first, we see these Antifragile principles at play in everyday life.
 Take the vaccine — we inject something harmful into a complex system (an organism) in order to build an immunity to it.
 This translates well to our distributed systems where we want to build immunity to hardware and network failures, our dependencies going down, or anything that might go wrong.